saipuneet/assignment2-Pogula/README.md

 ***
 # BlockQuotes
-> Arise!Awake!and do not stop untill the goal is reached.
+> Arise!Awake!and do not stop untill the goal is reached -- *swami vivekanada*

-> Be the change you wish to see the world.
+> Be the change you wish to see the world -- *swami vivekanada*

-*Swami Vivekananda*

 # code fencing